UPDATE: Phil Anselmo has published an apology.

 Well, the answer is that it’s up to you.
 Since our only experience from musicians and artists is via the creations they put out, we are often surprised to see that they have their own opinions on things, and that many of them are dumb as fuck.
 Iced Earth’s John Schaeffer takes the film Zeitgeist as gospel, Dave Mustaine is a crazy born-again Christian, Varg Vikernes is a self-professed racist and survivalist, and Gene Simmons says crazy shit every time he opens his mouth.
 Whether or not you are able to separate the person from the art is something that only you can decide.

 While there are bands, like Arghoslent, whose ideologies play an essential role in the music, people like Anselmo and Mustaine create (or have created) music that seems to be independent of their own ideologies.
 This is hardly a unique situation to heavy metal.
 Salvador Dali was an alleged supporter of fascism, as were Karl Orff and Arno Breker, and Richard Wagner really had a problem with Jews.
 For many people this taints their works to a level that makes it impossible to enjoy them (this is why performing Wagner operas in Israel usually encounters angry protests); others see the work as independent from their creator.
 Once it’s out of the artist it no longer belongs to them, at least as far as their ideologies go.

-Although I was never a Pantera fan, I sincerely hope that Phil Anselmo doesn’t get banned from shows due this shit.
-He deserves to be called out on it by the people who were offended by his words, and I think he owes an explanation as to what the fuck he was thinking when he did it.
+Although I was never a Pantera fan, I sincerely hope that Phil Anselmo doesn’t get banned from shows due this.
+He deserves to be called out on it by the people who were offended by his words, and I think he owes an explanation as to what he was thinking when he did it.
 Beyond that, however, perhaps this is just another demonstration that paying attention to what is said by people whose talent (as big as it might be) is for playing music may not be the brightest move.